This article was originally posted here.

 Aida: We just knew we were different!
 We would go into places and it would be awkward after we performed because the music [performed before us] was so different from what we did that we sometimes felt out of place.
 So, we had to create a lane for ourselves.

-We all know Gospel music is one of the genre least open to change.
+We all know Gospel music is one of the genres least open to change.
 Can you all talk about the stigma that comes along with trying to introduce worship hop as a genre?

 After coming together for multiple performances as a then collective, the group gained a following quickly.
 With no idea that the audience would take to them as a unit and having no name pre-selected the group inherited “Nikeo Music” drawing inspiration from member Ish’s record label, Nikeo Music Group.

 Akida: It represents the grind, it represents the hustle.
-It represents the families who have scarficed along with us.
-It represents the dream that you’re striving after and chasing after to get to.
+It represents the families who have sacrificed along with us.
+It represents the dream that you’re striving for and chasing after to get to.
 Everyone has a 3 AM!
 So we just hope this album will speak to that.